On or around 06/10/2020 (Date of order of final judgment)

 On March 7, 2016, the Court issued an Order appointing Lead Plaintiffs and approving Lead Counsel.
 Lead Plaintiffs filed a consolidated Complaint on April 29.
 Defendants filed a Motion to Dismiss the consolidated Complaint on July 25.
 On March 23, 2017, the Court issued an Order granting in part and denying in part Defendants' Motion to Dismiss.

 On September 15, 2017, Plaintiffs filed a Motion for Class Certification.
 On September 27, 2019, the Court issued an Order denying Class Certification.
 On February 5, 2020, the parties entered into a Stipulation of Settlement.
+On June 10, the Court granted final approval of the Settlement and entered Final Judgment.

 Company & Securities Information